quangliz/rag/README.md

 ### API
-I use Google Gemini API in this repo because I can't afford OpenAI API
+I use Google Gemini API in this repo because I can't afford OpenAI API, but OpenAI compatible version will be included

 ### Usage
 1. Clone this repo